 Seeing a recent Tweet from Mick Jagger brought a smile to my face as I recall a great first introduction to The Four Noble Truths.
-Without the right understanding Buddhism can be interpreted as very negative and incapacitating way.
+Without the right understanding, Buddhism can be interpreted in a very negative and incapacitating way.
 Its worth remembering the story is Buddha achieved enlightenment and wanted to share the path, so a positive interpretation is good to hold.

 What are the Four Noble Truths?
 The Four Noble Truths are regarded as the first teachings from Buddha (Siddhartha Gautama) after his enlightenment.
 If Buddha were a Doctor, the Noble Truths are the symptoms, diagnosis and prescription in one succinct teaching.
 The Four Noble Truths are central to Buddhist teachings.
 The Four Noble Truths are commonly interpreted as:

 - The truth of suffering.
 That life is suffering.
 (Stick around for the good news!)

 - The truth of the cause of suffering

 - The truth of the end of suffering

 - The truth of the way to achieve the end of suffering

 Simply put, life is suffering, we all suffer in life.
 Life can suck!
 Stick around this isn’t doom and gloom.
 Suffering is the most original translation we have of Dukkha which is what was originally written in Pali and Sanskrit.
 The Mick Jagger reference goes back to my first real teaching of the Noble Truths when the truth of suffering is put more plainly as “Can’t get no satisfaction”.
 The interpretation of dissatisfaction is likely closer to its real meaning than ‘suffering’ and is more widely used now.

 The truth of the cause of suffering